The Brave and the Bold: The Superman/Aquaman Hour of Adventure

 An episode of The Superman/Aquaman Hour of Adventure was titled "The Brain, the Brave and the Bold", in which Aquaman battles a supervillain named the "Brain".

 Justice League

 The Brave and the Bold was used as the title for a two-part episode of the first season of Justice League.
 The title refers to the Flash (Wally West) and Green Lantern (John Stewart) characters in connection to the second mini-series featuring Barry Allen and Hal Jordan in the roles.

 Batman: The Brave and the Bold

 An animated series based on the Brave and the Bold concept aired from November 14, 2008, to November 18, 2011.
 The series features Batman teaming with various characters of the DC Universe, much like the first volume of the ongoing series.
 The tone of the series is markedly lighter than the previous Batman: The Animated Series and The Batman.

-Major characters who appeared in the series include:

-Heroes

-Adam Strange, Aquaman, the Atom, Batman, Bat-Mite, Black Canary, Black Lightning, Blue Beetle, Booster Gold, the Bronze Tiger, Captain Marvel, Deadman, Doctor Fate, Fire, Firestorm, the Flash, Green Arrow, the Green Lantern Corps, Guy Gardner, Hal Jordan, the Hawk and Dove, Hawkman, the Huntress, Jay Garrick, Jonah Hex, Kamandi, Katana, Metamorpho, OMAC, Plastic Man, the Question, Red Tornado, Vixen, Wildcat, Wonder Woman, and Superman.

-Villains

-Black Adam, Black Manta, Calendar Man, Cavalier, Clock King, Despero, the Gentleman Ghost, Gorilla Grodd, the Joker, Kanjar Ro, Kite Man, Equinox, Major Disaster, Morgaine Le Fey, the Music Meister, Ocean Master, Shrapnel, the Sportsmaster, the Terrible Trio, the Weeper, and Zebra-Man.